Gamifying weather forecasting: “Let it rain” campaign

 This proposal was selected as a 2019 winner, with the team receiving 100,000 USD to put their ideas into practice.

-The changing climate in East Africa coupled with the lack of timely and reliable agricultural information reaching farmers has led to inappropriate planting dates, which more often than not lead to massive losses that threaten farmers livelihoods.
-A ten-day planting delay could reduce yield by up to 50%.
-However, even with the increasing number of organisations offering climate information services, until now, only a small portion of farmers receive large-scale provision of big data-driven agronomic advice.
-This can be attributed to the lack of morale and incentives to endear farmer to use these vital tools.
+The changing climate in East Africa coupled with the lack of timely and reliable agricultural information reaching farmers has led to inappropriate planting dates, which can lead to massive losses that threaten farmers’ livelihoods.
+A ten-day planting delay can reduce yield by up to 50%.

 Step by step

-The project was one of five winners of the Inspire Challenge 2019 and was awarded US$100K at the inaugural annual convention of the CGIAR Platform Big Data in Agriculture, during 16-18 of October.
+The project was one of four winners of the Inspire Challenge 2019 and was awarded US$100K at the Convention of the CGIAR Platform for Big Data in Agriculture, during 16-18 October, 2019.

 Selection of counties